-Q1: Susan, tell us about the Florida Blue Foundation and how it supports the Florida Blue mission of helping Floridians in their pursuit of health?
+Q: Susan, tell us about the Florida Blue Foundation and how it supports the Florida Blue mission of helping Floridians in their pursuit of health?

 Susan: The mission of the Florida Blue Foundation is to help people and communities achieve better health.
 The Foundation strategically allocates grants toward philanthropic, community-based solutions through its focus areas and programs that focus on health solutions in the health care system, multicultural and growing populations, and critical issues of affordability, access, and quality.

-Q3.
-What is the Foundation’s philanthropic philosophy?
+Q: What is the Foundation’s philanthropic philosophy?

-Q7: It appears to be very easy, is it a social media campaign?
+Q: It appears to be very easy, is it a social media campaign?